Keleah Anderson, Owner & Founder

 Having lived all over the world from Japan to Chicago to Naples, FL, she now calls in Franklin, TN home.
 She is married to her husband of 18 years, and they have two fast-growing boys.
 When she’s not teaching or at one of her son’s sports games (or in the car driving them somewhere), she likes to take walks and sit on the porch with a good book.

-Madison Swayze, Front Desk
+Madison Swayze, Assistant Manager

 From a young age, Madison has always loved movement.
 She grew up in a Christian home and loved using cheerleading & tumbling as a way to bring glory to God.
 She started by participating in gymnastics and then transitioned to cheerleading.
 She cheered throughout college, but upon graduation, Madison knew another place was needed to channel that movement!